Intelligent toilet: Environmental applications

-Intelligent toilets can be environmentally beneficial as they reduce a user’s need for toilet paper, saving households money on paper products and allowing users to reduce their paper consumption over time.
+Intelligent toilets can be environmentally beneficial as they reduce a user's need for toilet paper, saving households money on paper products and allowing users to reduce their paper consumption over time.

-Modern high-efficiency intelligent toilets also use 1.0-1.28 gallons of water per flush, reducing consumers’ water consumption and waste as well.
+Modern high-efficiency intelligent toilets also use 1.0–1.28 gallons of water per flush, reducing water consumption and waste as well.

 History

 In the 1700s, Bidets introduced throughout numerous European countries as a standard for hygiene and in some countries, contraceptive measures.

 Electronic bidets are introduced around the world in the 1980s with popularity slowly growing in Japan, Europe and North America.

 By the 2000s, numerous vendors including AXENT Switzerland, American Standard, TOTO, Duravit, and Kohler introduce one-piece, design-conscious electronic bidets.
 As more suppliers enter the market, electronic bidet toilets become more uniquely-designed while manufacturers begin testing the incorporation of more advanced toilet functions and tools.

 In the 2010s smart home technology and home automation gains momentum as homeowners begin incorporating digital lighting, climate, entertainment, appliance and home-monitoring systems into their homes.
 AXENT Switzerland debuts the user-monitoring and automated intelligent XT-SPA and AXENT.ONE Plus intelligent toilet at the Guangzhou Design Week in November 2017.
 Kohler promotes the Kohler Konnect concept suite and Veil intelligent toilet at CES in January 2018.